kramea/aibedo/docs/source/datasets/index.rst

 Training data
 --------------

-Our training data for Phase 1 consists of a subset of CMIP6 Earth System Model (ESM) outputs which had sufficient data availability on AWS to calculate the requisite input variables for our analysis (shown in Table 1.
+Our training data for Phase 1 consists of

+AiBEDO is trained on Earth System Model (ESM) output.
+In the case of the simultaneous model used for evaluating cloud-climate variability, we train on a subset of CMIP6 Earth System Model (ESM) outputs which had sufficient data availability on AWS to calculate the requisite input variables for our analysis (shown in Table 1.
 For each ESM, there are three categories of data hyper-cubes: (a) input, (b) output, and (c) data for enforcing physics constraints.
 Based on the initial results from our alpha hybrid model, we revised and increased the list of input variables to achieve better hybrid model performance.
 The updated list of input, output, and constraint variables is shown in Table 2.
 Furthermore, testing indicates that model performance improves when the model is trained on a large data pool from a single ESM, thus we have opted to train on long preindustrial control (piControl) simulations in addition to historical simulations.

 .. list-table:: Table 1.
-Earth System Model datasets for Phase 1 training
+Earth System Model datasets for training simultaneous AiBEDO
    :widths: 20 20 20 20 20
    :header-rows: 1